Driving glasses: safety and visual comfort on the road

 -

-Driving at night with headlights from oncoming traffic;
+Night driving with headlights from oncoming cars;

 -